Buckingham Branch Railroad: Virginia Scenic Railway

-In July 2022 Buckingham Branch announced the start of a heritage operation, the Virginia Scenic Railway.
-Scheduled to open in August, the railway will offer round trip excursions from Staunton, Virginia.
-Unlike many US heritage operations which operate on lightly used branch lines, Virginia Scenic trains will share track with Amtrak and freight operations.
+In August 2022, the BB began the operations of the heritage Virginia Scenic Railway (VSR) with round-trip excursions from Staunton, Virginia.
+Unlike many U.S. heritage operations, which operate on lightly used branch lines, the VSR trains share track with Amtrak and CSX operations.
+Around autumn of 2023, ex-Norfolk and Western 4-8-4 steam locomotive No. 611, visited the VSR to haul the weekend Shenandoah Valley Limited excursions between Goshen and Staunton.
+No. 611 hauled the excursion train forward to Staunton with two diesels pulling the train back up to Goshen since there was no turntable or wye at Staunton for No. 611 to be turned around.
+Multiple seating classes are offered, including Coach, Premium Coach, First Class, and Dome class.
+On July 9, 2025, it was announced that No. 611 would do the Shenandoah Valley Limited excursions again starting on September 26.

 Shenandoah Valley Railroad

 For a number of years, the Buckingham Branch operated the Shenandoah Valley Railroad (SV) under contract.
 That short-line extends from Staunton through Augusta County north to Pleasant Valley outside Harrisonburg in Rockingham County.
 In 2002, the operating contract was lost to another Virginia-based short-line road, the Eastern Shore Railroad (ESHR).
 Today, the Shenandoah Valley Railroad, operated by the Durbin and Greenbrier Valley Railroad (DGVR), interchanges with the Buckingham Branch at Staunton.

 CSX Piedmont, Washington, North Mountain subdivisions

 In December 2004, Buckingham Branch entered into a 20-year lease with CSX Transportation to operate 200 miles (322 km) of track in Virginia on the latter's Piedmont, Washington, and North Mountain subdivisions.
 Each were originally parts of the Virginia Central Railroad's line, and extend from Richmond through Doswell, Orange to Charlottesville, Virginia.
 From there, the line extends through the Blue Ridge Tunnel complex to Waynesboro, and Staunton to reconnect with CSX lines at Clifton Forge.
 The line which was the backbone of Collis Huntington's newly completed Chesapeake and Ohio Railroad in the 1870s was supplanted by a lower-grade line along the path of the former James River and Kanawha Canal in the 1880s.

 Unlike the original branch in Buckingham County, the new section is leased for a 20-year period.
 CSX retains overhead trackage rights on the trackage leased to the Buckingham Branch, and continues its same pattern of running empty westbound coal and grain trains over the route, sometimes as many as eight a day.
 Train crews must contend with this fact by continually dodging CSX westbounds, as well as Amtrak's thrice-weekly Cardinal by going into the various sidings along the lines.
 Amtrak continues to use the Buckingham Branch line between Orange and Clifton Forge on Wednesdays, Fridays, and Sundays, the only instance where an Amtrak train utilizes a Class III railway line.

 This new section of the expanded Buckingham Branch was dispatched by CSX from Jacksonville, Florida for the first two years; now it is dispatched by the Buckingham Branch out of Staunton.